dodona-edu/dodona-edu.github.io/en/tested/types/README.md

 title: Data type support
 description: "The various data types supported by TESTed"
 ---

-# Data type support in TESTed
+# Data type support

+This reference gives an overview of all TESTed data types (basic and advanced) and how they map to the data types in the programming languages that are currently supported by TESTed.

 ::: tip Up-to-date information
-These data are sourced from the language modules in TESTed.
+The mapping between TESTed data types and their mapping to the different programming languages is automatically sourced from the language modules of TESTed.
-They contain the most up-to-date information on data type support.
+As such, this reference should contain the most up-to-date information on data type support.
 :::

-This reference lists which types are used in the various programming languages and how they map to the TESTed data types.

 ## Basic types

-In the first column, we list the TESTed data type, followed by a column for each programming language.
+Basic types represent abstract data types such as integers, not specific implementations thereof like unsigned 8-bit integers.
+They are used as the default data type for a concept in a specific programming language, but each programming language can have multiple data types that map to the concept represented by a basic type.

+TESTed supports the following basic types:

+Numeric:
+- `integer`: an integer
+- `real`: a real number
+- `boolean`: a Boolean value
+- `text`: textual data (e.g. strings)
+- `sequence`: an ordered sequence of values
+- `set`: an unordered collection of unique values
+- `map`: a collection of key-value pairs
+- `nothing`: a representation of "nothing", meaning no value
+- `any`: any data type. **Note**: You cannot use this type in test suites.
+It is only used to indicate unknown types of return values.

+The following table gives an overview of basic types supported by TESTed.
+The first column contains all basic types, and the other columns contain the mapping to the data types of the programming languages currently supported by TESTed.

 | TESTed   | Python  | JavaScript | Java          | Kotlin    | Haskell   | C        | Bash   |
 |----------|---------|------------|---------------|-----------|-----------|----------|--------|